SupurCalvinHiggins/212-fall-2015/assignments/ha-04/readme.md

 # Overview

-In this assignment, you will practice tracing, analyzing and selecting between stacks, queues, deques, min/max-priority queues, dynamic arrays and binary min/max-heaps.
+In this assignment, you will practice tracing, analyzing and selecting between dynamic arrays, stacks, queues, deques, priority queues, and binary heaps.

 ## Learning Objectives

 By the end of this assignment, you should be able to:

-1. Trace how common dynamic array and binary min/max-heaps operations change the data structure's internal state.
+1. Trace how common dynamic array and binary heaps operations change the data structure's internal state.
-2. Trace the execution of programs that use stacks, queues, deques and min/max-priority queues.
+2. Trace the execution of programs that use stacks, queues, deques and priority queues.
-3. Analyze the asymptotic time complexity of common dynamic array and binary min/max-heap operations.
+3. Analyze the asymptotic time complexity of common dynamic array and binary heap operations.
-4. Analyze the asymptotic time complexity of programs that use stacks, queues, deques, and min/max-priority queues.
+4. Analyze the asymptotic time complexity of programs that use stacks, queues, deques, and priority queues.
-5. Select between stacks, queues, deques, or min/max-priority queues to efficiently solve computational problems.
+5. Select between stacks, queues, deques, or priority queues to efficiently solve computational problems.

 ## Grading